LNMMusic/optional/readme.md

 # Optional

 The `optional` package is a Golang package that provides a type called `Option` for representing optional values.
-It allows you to handle scenarios where a value may or may not be present.
-This include compatibility with dynamic types such as maps and JSON where the existence of a key may not be guaranteed.
+It allows you to handle `scenarios` where a `value` `may or may not be present`.
+This include compatibility with dynamic types such as maps and JSON where the `existence of a key` may not be guaranteed.
 In this case the `Option` type can be used to represent the existence of a key and its value.

 ## Installation